 Frequently Asked Questions About MIRP Parathyroid Surgery and Mini Parathyroid Surgery

 What kind of anesthesia will be used for a mini-parathyroid surgery?

-There are several choices for anesthesia for MIRP parathyroid surgery.
-You should expect either local anesthesia (with IV sedation) or a very light general anesthesia.
-Dr Norman uses LMA anesthesia almost exclusively--this is not endotracheal general anesthesia and does not require a breathing tube down your throat (trachea), nor does a machine have to breath for you.
-It simply provides anesthetic (sedative) drugs in your veins and occasionally a small amount of anesthesia gas through a mask.
+We use a light general anesthesia almost exclusively--this is not endotracheal general anesthesia and does not require a breathing tube down your throat (trachea), nor does a machine have to breath for you.
+You receive anesthetic medication in your veins and inhaled medication through the LMA, which sits in your mouth.
 Patients breathe for themselves, but don't feel or remember anything.
 They wake up within 5 minutes or so, and can be ready to leave the hospital in about 1 to 1.5 hours.

 My sestamibi scan is negative, can I still have a mini-parathyroid operation?